Discover more from Bailiwick News

 EUA seems to expire when the HHS Secretary says so, or when the EUA products get full approval, whichever comes first.

-The PREP Act has been interpreted by at least one court (Supreme Court of New York) to even shield manufacturers and vaccinators from liability for injury and death when the treatment was given without consent, relating to H1N1 ‘vaccines.’
+The PREP Act has been interpreted by at least one court (Appellate Division of Supreme Court of New York) to even shield manufacturers and vaccinators from liability for injury and death when the treatment was given without consent, relating to H1N1 ‘vaccines.’
 See Parker v.
 St. Lawrence, 102 A.D.3d 140 (2012):

 Liability protections for pandemic countermeasures taken by certain "covered persons" in response to a declaration of a public health emergency by the Secretary are specifically provided for in the PREP Act (see 42 USC § 247d-6d [a], [b]).
 It provides that "a covered person shall be immune from suit and liability under Federal and State lawwith respect to all claims for loss caused by, arising out of, relating to, or resulting from the administration to ... an individual of a covered countermeasure" pursuant to a declaration of, among other things, a public health emergency (42 USC § 247d-6d [a] [emphasis added]).